Child Custody Modification Dilemma: More Time Or Less Support?

 Both Kevin and Lydia liked the alternating week schedule.
 It would allow each to have a longer stretch of time with Alexander while reducing the hassle of transitions between households.
 Once he was able to see his father more frequently, Alexander stopped putting up a fight when it came to visiting his mother.

 The moral of the visitation story?
 Child custody should always be about the best interests of the children — and these best interests can change over time.

 Have questions about custody and parenting time?
 Learn how to protect your rights and safeguard your precious time with your children.
-Schedule a free consultation.
+Schedule an initial consultation.
 Your secure future starts with a call: (888) 888-0919, or click the button below.